skumagai3/DV-dist-transform/README.md

 - Is MSE the best loss function to use?
 Easy alternatives built into Keras include MAE, MAPE, etc. (see [Keras reg losses](https://keras.io/api/losses/regression_losses/))
 - Custom loss function(s) for bespoke networks?
 By bespoke I mean purpose-built, like a model that would reward voxels at the center of voids more than those at the edges or vice versa, etc. (see [losses](https://keras.io/api/losses/))
 - Does dropout help with generalizability?
 It has been proven to for fully connected networks (but not necessarily for CNNs, see [this article](https://towardsdatascience.com/dropout-on-convolutional-layers-is-weird-5c6ab14f19b2)).
 Right now there are dropout layers after each convolution or deconvolution block, but these can be easily deactivated.
+- What is the receptive field at the bottleneck?
+Or in other words (I think), how much of the input image or volume corresponds to one pixel at the bottleneck (lowest layer)? [reference](https://www.baeldung.com/cs/cnn-receptive-field-size)
 - Why isn't this translating into 3D?
 3D U-Net for this same task is not converging in training and the predictions are all one value except for one row at the bottom of the volume.
 Is this a reconstruction difficulty or some other issue?
 Have we let the 3D network train long enough?
 - Should we be seeking to minimize validation loss or just loss?
 Odd behavior during training:
 ![2DTEST-preprocaccloss_vs_epochs](https://user-images.githubusercontent.com/38794996/181814564-b2eea425-f877-4f8b-971a-3c391cf4f716.jpg)